DeFuanz/ChirpSocial/README.md

 **Going Forward**
 The project is not at all perfect.
 With that, I would really like to continue woorking on is to expand my knowledge with ASP.NET.
 This includes, but not limited to:
--Cleaning and Organizing the Code
+- Cleaning and Organizing the Code
--Learning and implementing authentication to replace passing user id variables -Relocating some features such as the new post function to go under the profile area on the feed page -Reply count indicators on each post to show how many replies it has before clicking on in.
+- Learning and implementing authentication to replace passing user id variables
+- Relocating some features such as the new post function to go under the profile area on the feed page
+- Reply count indicators on each post to show how many replies it has before clicking on in.
--More to be added
+- More to be added